WebHare/platform/whtree/modules/system/doc/topics/witty/usage.md

 //Parse a file in the HareScript filesystem as a template PUBLIC INTEGER FUNCTION ParseWittyLibrary(STRING name, STRING encoding);
 ```
-The _data_ parameter of the first two functions should speak for themselves, but the third function is a special version that takes a _library_ as a parameter, such as _site_::_site/folder/file.witty_ or _module::mymodule/file.witty_.
+The _data_ parameter of the first two functions should speak for themselves, but the third function is a special version that takes a _library_ as a parameter, such as mod::mymodule/file.witty_.
 This allows you to store Witty templates in the database or on disk, without having to bother with transactions or access rights.

 As a security precaution, the Witty engine checks the type of the file you are trying to load through _ParseWittyLibrary_.
 If the file is stored in the database (eg, a site:: path), it must have a Witty template file type (publisher file type #26).
 If the file is stored on disk, it must have a &quot;.witty&quot; extension.